A Schwarzian on the Stretched Horizon: Introduction

 \section{Introduction}

 It has long be recognized that ``boundary'' degrees of freedom, either at infinity or at or near the horizon, may play a central role in black hole thermodynamics \cite{York,Suss,Strominger,Pada,Padb}.
-In the path integral, the entropy of the ``Euclidean'' black hole---the stationary black hole analytically continued to Riemannian signature---comes from a boundary term at the horizon \cite{Gibbons}, which as a quantum observable is canonically conjugate to a horizon deficit angle \cite{CarTeit}.
+In the path integral, the entropy of the ``Euclidean'' black hole---the stationary black hole analytically continued to Riemannian signature---comes from a boundary term, either at infinity \cite{Gibbons} or at the horizon \cite{Teitelboim1,HawkingHorowitz}; in the latter case, it is canonically conjugate to a horizon deficit angle \cite{CarTeit}.
 At the microscopic level, the symmetries of the horizon suggest the existence of boundary degrees of freedom as ``would-be diffeomorphisms,'' deformations that would ordinarily be pure gauge but become physical because boundary conditions restrict the true gauge transformation \cite{Cara,Carx,Padc}.
 In some cases, the argument for such degrees of freedom is quite strong.
 The (2+1)-dimensional BTZ black hole, for instance, has no local bulk degrees of freedom, but one can still explicitly construct an induced dynamical action at the boundary that may account for the Bekenstein-Hawking entropy \cite{Coussaert,BTZd}.

 Recently, related boundary actions have proven important in a somewhat different context.
 In two-dimensional ``nearly anti-de Sitter space'' \cite{AlPol,Mal,Bloem}, the boundary of asymptotically AdS space at infinity is replaced by a finite boundary.
 A bulk action given by Jackiw-Teitelboim gravity \cite{Jackiw,Teit} or its variants then induces a boundary action that can be described by a Schwarzian,